rokane/gcp-certificate-notes/cloud-architect/008-interconnecting-networks.md

 network.
 Therefore, by default, communication between regions and on-premises never touches the public internet.

-This is unique to GCP as opposed to other cloud providers and means we ge the following benefits:
+This is unique to GCP as opposed to other cloud providers and means we get the following benefits:

   * Single Global / Cross - Region VPC
   * Global internal DNS / Load Balancing / Firewall Rules / Routes
   * Global Public DNS

-To connect your to the GCP network you can do so in one of three ways.
+To connect your network to the GCP network you can do so in one of three ways.
 The following
 topics will discuss each in more detail.

 ## Cloud Interconnect